 This chapter was deemed to have been poorly answered in prior ICGP assessments; CKT; 2017, 2016.
+CPD Using the curriculum for a tutorial?
+New (2018) up 5 hours of internal credits for in-practice tutorials not recorded elsewhere.

 An NCBI study in 2008 into the prevalence of blindness and vision impairment in Ireland found that there are more than 13,000 people who are blind or vision impaired1.
 This figure underestimates the prevalence as it does not take account those people not known to the NCBI.
 Visual impairment is a significant cause of physical and psychosocial morbidity and is a barrier to accessing healthcare.
 However, an effected individuals quality of life and psychosocial situation can be maximised with appropriate rehabilitation and supports.